worldbank/pacific-observatory/docs/index.md

 This repository hosts the team's efforts to investigate how alternative data sources can be used to generate economic and sector statistics through cost-effective methods.
 The goal is to assess whether new data sources can produce indicators that are timely, have higher frequency and granularity.

-The content is structured by topic of investigation, each thematic folder contains code, notebooks, outputs, and technical notes.
+The content is structured by topic of investigation, each thematic folder contains code, notebooks, outputs, and feasibility notes.

 ## Research Topics

 🔖 [**Night Time Lights Applications**](./ch1_intro.md)
 > This note explores socio-economic applications with Night Time Lights data.

->Are lights at night a good proxy for economic activity or extractives?
+> Are lights at night a good proxy for economic activity or extractives?

 > Can lights be used to aid poverty mapping, estimate access to electrification, or estimate damages/recovery from natural disasters?